Ken Miyagishima

 Kenneth Daniel Gallegos Miyagishima (born May 15, 1963) is an American businessman and politician who served as the mayor of Las Cruces, New Mexico from 2007 to 2023.
-Miyagishima was the first New Mexican of Japanese descent to hold public office and the longest-serving mayor of the city.
-It is the second-most populous city in the state and the largest in southern New Mexico.
+Miyagishima was the first New Mexican of Japanese descent to be elected to public office and the longest-serving mayor of the city.

+He was among three Democratic Party candidates who has declared his intent to run for governor of New Mexico in 2026, but chose to become an independent in February of that year, before ultimately withdrawing and endorsing the Republican nominee.

 Early life and education

 Miyagishima was born in Biloxi, Mississippi.
+His father is of Mexican descent and his mother of Japanese descent, and he has said both cultures are important to him.
+He has lived in Las Cruces, New Mexico since his family moved there in 1971, when he was a child.
+Both his father and older brother served in the military during the Vietnam War.

-He is of both Mexican and Japanese descent.
-He has lived in Las Cruces, New Mexico since 1971.
-He attended public schools and in 1985 graduated from New Mexico State University with degrees in finance and real estate.
+Miyagishima attended public schools throughout childhood.
+In 1985 he graduated from New Mexico State University with degrees in finance and real estate.